parkwayprojects/laravel-paywithbank3d/README.md

 ```

 ## Usage
-Open your .env file and add your PayWithBank3D public key,  PayWithBank3D secret key, PayWithBank3D mode which by default is set to live, live url , and test url like so:
+Open your .env file and add your PayWithBank3D public key,  PayWithBank3D secret key, PayWithBank3D mode which by default is live, live url , and test url like so:

 ``` php
 PWB3D_PUBLIC_KEY=****